LukaSimovic/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple Tic-Tac-Toe game in C# Windows Form Application.

-Game has 2 modes: vs CPU and 2 players.
+Game has two modes: vs CPU and 2 players.

 2 player mode has 2 levels: easy and normal.